billjuv/ESP32-Renogy-LoRa/README.md

 }
 ```

 > Note: `batt_t` will always read 0 on the Wonderer 10A as it has no external battery temperature sensor connection.
-The Rover 20A returns a real value.
+My Rover 20A returned a value even though no temperature probe was attached.

 ---